FlowFuse/website/src/blog/2022/10/flowforge-1-released.md

     - releases
 ---

-Predefined environment variables for your Projects and Devices, manage your Project's modules and import your existing flows (and credentials) into your FlowFuse [Projects](/docs/user/concepts/#project).
+Predefined environment variables for your Instances and Devices, manage your Project's modules and import your existing flows (and credentials) into your FlowFuse [Projects](/docs/user/concepts/#instance).

 <!--more-->